Eric9010/tp/docs/UserGuide.md

 title: User Guide
 ---

-**CareerConnect** is a desktop app designed for **university students** who regularly communicate with recruiters.
-It can help you **organise recruiter contacts efficiently**, so you can focus on building meaningful professional connections.
-If you can type fast, CareerConnect can get your contact management tasks done faster than traditional GUI apps.
+Welcome to **CareerConnect** — your all-in-one tool for managing recruiter relationships and job search progress.
+Designed specifically for university students who frequently communicate with recruiters, CareerConnect helps you keep every contact, conversation, and follow-up neatly organised in one place.
+No more scattered spreadsheets, messy notes, or forgotten messages, so that you can focus on what truly matters — building meaningful professional connections.

+This user guide will walk you through the app’s core features, helpful commands, and best practices so you can get started smoothly and work efficiently from day one.

 ## Table of Contents